 The Magic Jewel of Intuition by D. B. Gangolli.

 This is one of the few books that specifically attempts to investigate the nature of reality from the standpoint of all three states of consciousness, on the grounds that to do so from only the waking state is necessarily partial and incomplete.
 Accordingly, this is an important book.
 It is written by a disciple of Swami Satchidanandendra, the author of “The Method of the Vedanta” (I.5.2 above) and the investigation is therefore conducted rigorously using the methods of Shankara.
 Unfortunately, in addition to being a difficult topic, the book is unedited and suffers from stilted use of English.
 Consequently, it is often difficult to read and even more difficult to understand.
 Also, it was published in 1986 with a print run of only 1000, so it is very difficult to obtain - Alibris is your best bet.

 "But if properly examined, what is this world?
 Is it not the totality of the objects seen in our waking?
 When we are awake all this is seen spread out; the moment we go to sleep it 'hides' itself somewhere.
 Such being the situation, what reason is there to believe that this world exists independently and we exist in it?"

-But then Back to the Truth is even better.
-It is more advanced in the sense of covering many more topics and it does so using examples from hundreds of different sources so as to maintain interest and give a wide perspective.
+Back to the Truth is more advanced in the sense of covering many more topics and it does so using examples from hundreds of different sources so as to maintain interest and give a wide perspective.
+But this was a relatively early work.
+I intend to produce a second edition that uses extracts that are more in keeping with the (correct and authentic) traditional teaching.
 See section devoted to extracts, endorsements etc. (Buy US or UK)

 The first part describes the author’s own spiritual search and ‘enlightenment experience’, and reads very much like a modern-day ‘Gospel of Sri Ramakrishna’.